Buy term and invest the difference?

 With a permanent product such as whole life, premiums are fixed—they can never be increased by the insurer—and your coverage can never be canceled provided premiums are paid when due.
 With term policies, your premiums are set for a predetermined period (one year, five years, etc.), then increase in subsequent years.
 With a premium increase at each renewal, the cumulative cost of term over the course of several decades may well bypass that of a comparable whole life policy.
 In addition, with some term policies, you may be required to submit evidence of continued good health with each renewal.
 This may put you in danger of being uninsurable when the term coverage is up for renewal.

-Conversely, with a permanent policy, you build guaranteed cash values that you may tap into through loans.1 In addition, as an owner of permanent insurance, you may be eligible for dividends,2 if and when they are declared by the insurance company.
+Conversely, with a permanent policy, you build guaranteed cash values1 that you may tap into through loans.2 In addition, as an owner of permanent insurance, you may be eligible for dividends,3 if and when they are declared by the insurance company.
 These dividends may be used in a number of ways, including applying them to purchase paid-up additional insurance, which can increase your overall coverage with no additional out-of-pocket expense.

 Invest the difference in what?Investing wisely is a key factor in determining the success of “buy term and invest the difference.”
 If you choose term insurance, you’ll have to decide where to invest your leftover money.
 Products such as mutual funds and individual stocks and bonds are options.
 Of course, with these types of assets your return will vary based on market conditions; and when you redeem your shares, they may be worth more or less than you originally paid.

-2 Dividends are based on the policy’s applicable dividend scale or interest crediting rate which is neither guaranteed nor an estimate of future performance.
+3 Dividends are based on a policy’s applicable dividend scale or interest crediting rate and other factors.
+Dividends are not guaranteed and are not an estimate of future performance.